 High-Intensity Interval Training (HIIT)

-While not specific to running, HIIT Strength training can improve VO2 max due to its short bouts of high-intensity exercise with a short rest period of 30-60 seconds in between 2-3 minute exercise burst.
+While not specific to running, HIIT Strength training can improve VO2 max due to its short bouts of high-intensity exercise with a short rest period of 30-60 seconds in between 2-3 minute exercise bursts.
 The added benefit of HIIT training is that it helps you strengthen your core and overall strength.
 I personally can attest to the power of adding HIIT training to my overall training program.
 I have had huge speed gains and no injuries since adding HIIT training to my routine.